anuragjha/cs686-blockchain-crowdfunding/README.md

 keyValuePairs := p1.MerklePatriciaTrie(b.Block(uBlock).Value).GetAllKeyValuePairs()
 ------

-when somebody signup - miner will initiate a default tx of 1000
+When somebody signup - miner will initiate a default tx of 1000

---> .
-Have to test - when sender sends more than they have --> .
-Have to Add Towards Txid - promise requirement --> .
-Now adding miner in Block and Fees
+Added functionality to handle - when sender sends more than they have Add functionality to find promised amount for any ask req

-Arrray -